downshift-js/downshift/src/hooks/useSelect/README.md

 This function is passed as props to a `Status` component nested within and allows you to create your own assertive ARIA statuses.

-A default `getA11yStatusMessage` function is provided.
-It is called when `isOpen` changes.
-When menu is opened, the announcement message is "No results" if there aren't any items or "`resultCount` results are available, use up and down arrow keys to navigate.
-Press Enter or Space Bar key to select." depending on the number of items in the menu.
+A default `getA11yStatusMessage` function is provided that will check `resultCount` and return "No results are available." or if there are results , "`resultCount` results are available, use up and down arrow keys to navigate.
+Press Enter or Space Bar keys to select."

 > Note: `resultCount` is `items.length` in our default version of the function.